Edmonton Population 2020

 - Aboriginal: 5.3% (2.7% Metis, 2.4% First Nations, 0.1% Aboriginal, 0.1% multiple Aboriginal identities)

 The area of Edmonton was first settled as early as 12,000 BC.
 The first European to explore the area is believed to be Anthony Henday in 1754 while working for the Hudson's Bay Company.
-His job led him across the Canadian Prairies to establish contact with the aboriginal population to establish a fur trade.
-In 1795, Fort Edmonton was established along the river as a major trading post for the HBC.
+His job led him across the Canadian Prairies to establish contact with the aboriginal population to develop a fur trade.
+In 1795, Fort Edmonton was built along the river as a significant trading post for the HBC.

 The new settlement began to grow quickly after the Canadian Pacific Railway came through in 1885, along with the Calgary & Edmonton Railway six years later, both of which brought entrepreneurs and settlers from eastern Canada, Britain, the United States and elsewhere in the world.
 A few years later, many participated in the Klondike Gold Rush and passed through the region.

 Edmonton was incorporated as a town in 1892 with 700 people, and then as a city in 1904 with a population of about 8,350.
 It became the capital of Alberta a year later.
 During the early 20th century, Edmonton grew quickly and eventually extended south of the North Saskatchewan River.
-The real estate boom ended just before World War I and the population declined sharply from 72,000 in 1914 to under 54,000 in 1912, in large part due to recruitment for the Canadian army and poor families moving to subsistence farms.
-The city eventually recovered in the 1920s and 30s and began to once more grow rapidly.
+The real estate boom ended just before World War I and the population declined sharply from 72,000 in 1914 to under 54,000 in 1916, in large part due to recruitment for the Canadian army and low-income families moving to subsistence farms.
+The city eventually recovered in the 1920s and 30s and began to grow rapidly once more.

 Edmonton Population Growth